aqoc/aqoc.github.io/faq/functag.md

 ---
+title: Function tags
+question: How do I run a function every tick, or when my data pack loads?
 layout: faq
 tags:
     - function
     - datapack
     - tags
 ---
-# Function tags

-> How do I run a function every tick, or when my data pack loads?

 You use *function tags*!